 In Hebrew, the word for “well” is the same as the word for “to see.”
 Imagine yourself by the well, looking down at the water.
 The water is like a mirror.
 If you look closely, you can see not only yourself, but this community around you, filled with people of all ages and backgrounds.
 Jesus offers living water to each of us, not only for ourselves, but for us to share.

 I can see us offering this living water to all we encounter.
-I can see God transforming the desolation, destruction and despair in our community into streams of just, restoring, living water – and doing all this through us.
+I can see God transforming the loneliness, pain, and despair in our community into streams of just, restoring, living water – and doing all this through us.